 Prior to World War II, environmental testing as it is known today was non-existent.
 With WWII came a requirement for worldwide military operations involving all kinds of vehicles, ground support equipment and aircraft operating under a very broad range of environmental conditions.
 Systems were fielded quickly and little or no testing was done to qualify them.
 Airplanes didn’t fly, torpedoes did not operate after launch, small boats sank and guns jammed.
 There were few standard procedures for performing tests among the various government laboratories.
 As a result, industry was motivated to speed the development of environmental facilities.

 After the war was over, the precursor to the MIL-STD-810 was written including the US Army Air Force Specification No. 41065, “General Specification for Environmental Test of Equipment,” 7 December 1945.
 The US Navy developed MIL-T-5422.
 These standards were continued throughout the fifties, and finally in 1962, the US Air Force drafted MIL-STD-810.
 By June 1967, MIL-STD-810B was no longer just an Air Force Military Standard; it was considered “Tri-Service” and encompassed the US Army, US Air Force and US Navy as the ultimate product qualification standard.
+Subsequent versions of MIL-STD-810 have been developed and released to keep up with advancing test methodologies and technologies.
+Our MIL-STD-810 Subject Matter Experts are knowledgeable about all versions of MIL-STD-810.

 - Life Cycle Environmental Profile (LCEP) – MIL-STD-810G Task 402 LCEP